rdavies2980/rdavies2980.github.io/_pages/notes/PathInt.md

     I = \sum_{-S}^{S} |S_z\rangle\langle S_z|
 \end{equation}

 we now want to consider the spin coherent state $$\vert \Omega\rangle$$ which is a state obtained by rotating the fully polarised state by an angle $$\theta$$ around the $$x$$ axis and an angle $$\phi$$ around the $$z$$ axis.
-This state is no longer an eigenfunction of the spin operator, instead it more obviously has a classical interpretation as a spin point in a certain direction!
+This state is no longer an eigenfunction of the spin operator, instead it more obviously has a classical interpretation as a spin pointing in a certain direction!
 This state can then be used as our basis.
 This, however, is only okay to do if we are in the large spin limit due to a lack of kinetic energy term damping the change in our states (so derivatives are v dodgy when we calculate a path integral for spin).
+Many spin problems can be tackled with the path integral representation of the problem - see Shankar[^3].

 So returning to our coherent states as the eigenfunctions of the annihilation operator, we end up with a new resolution of identity: